dash identifies intraspexion as part of the its collaboration platform at the british legal tech forum

 You can access the Legal AI Leaders ebook by clicking here.

-Disruption Daily names intraspexion first among the TOP 10 Predictive Analytics companies to know about in 2018
+Disruptor Daily names intraspexion first among the TOP 10 Predictive Analytics companies to know about in 2018

-About Intraspexion, Disruption Daily wrote: "If you are looking for a legal services startup that’s truly unique, look no further than Intraspexion, the company using deep learning and predictive analytics to predict and prevent potential litigation (through their own patented software system) – before it happens."
+About Intraspexion, Disruptor Daily wrote: "If you are looking for a legal services startup that’s truly unique, look no further than Intraspexion, the company using deep learning and predictive analytics to predict and prevent potential litigation (through their own patented software system) – before it happens."

 The article is linked here.